Why should I worry about bleeding gums while brushing?

 - Brush after each meal and before bed with a soft toothbrush and gentle fluoride toothpaste.
-You may experience increased bleeding at first, but the extra attention to oral hygiene can help the bleeding gums heal more efficiently in the longer run.
+You may experience increased bleeding at first, but extra attention to oral hygiene can help the bleeding gums heal more efficiently in the longer run.

 - Floss a minimum of once per day.
 Be sure to keep your floss somewhere highly visible, to help increase your likelihood of remembering to floss and protect your dental hygiene.